-No. 3 regional seeds 8-2 so far in NCAA Tournament openers
+Defending champ Beavers upset; No. 3s open 12-3 in regionals

 — Florida State’s Mike Salvatore had four of his team’s 20 hits and Drew Mendoza joined Becker in homering twice against FAU.

-— Auburn No. 8 batter Steven Williams had four hits, including a three-run homer, and five RBIs against Coastal Carolina.
-Williams came in batting .227 and with the fewest RBIs (23) among Auburn’s everyday players.
+— Auburn 8-hole hitter Steven Williams had four hits, including a three-run homer, and five RBIs against Coastal Carolina.

-— Arkansas’ Trevor Ezell and Heston Kjerstad each homered and finished with three hits in an 11-5 win over Central Connecticut State in Fayetteville, Arkansas.

-— Kyle Wilkie had a career-high four hits with three RBIs for Clemson.

-— Mississippi State’s Rowdey Jordan went 4 for 5 with three RBIs in an 11-6 win over Southern in Starkville, Mississippi.
+— Tristin English went 4 for 4 with five RBIs to lead Georgia Tech past Florida A&M 13-2.

-MARVELOUS ON MOUND
+MOUND MARVELS

-— Michigan’s Karl Kauffmann scattered six hits over 8 2/3 innings in a 6-0 win over Creighton in Corvallis, Oregon.
+— Vanderbilt’s Drake Fellows earned his nation-leading 12th win, scattering seven hits and striking out nine in an 8-2 win over Ohio State.

+— Brendan Beck and Cody Jensen combined on a four-hitter in Stanford’s 11-0 win over Sacramento State.

-— Codie Paiva and Nick Frasso combined on a four-hitter in Loyola Marymount’s 3-1 win over Baylor in Los Angeles.
+— Codie Paiva and Nick Frasso combined on a four-hitter in Loyola Marymount’s 3-1 win over Baylor.

-— Indiana State’s Tyler Grauer pitched four innings of shutout relief in a 6-5 win over McNeese State in Nashville, Tennessee.

-— Arkansas freshman Connor Noland allowed two hits and one earned run in 5 2/3 innings against Central Connecticut State.
+— Micah Dallas limited Army to three hits and a run in seven innings in Texas Tech’s 11-2 win.

 — Clemson’s Davis Sharpe pitched the final 6 2/3 innings against Illinois in his first career relief appearance.